adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

   }

   /**
-   * Github responded with some error
+   * GitHub responded with some error
    */
   if (gh.hasError()) {
     return gh.getError()